-And then, as well, all the fishermen, all the fishermen that came forward to start going at 4:00 a.m.
-1 in the morning.
-So it was just an incredible -- it was 2 3 incredible because we -- we're still looking.
-We still 4 are, still looking with that.
-So and when you talk about treatment centres 5 6 and discounting our healing, in the north we really need 7 that.
-I work for the Indian Residential School 8 9 Survivor Society and we're going on 23 years.
-And we go month to month with our funding.
-We go month to month.
-10 And we cover 32 towns and villages in the north.
-We're the 11 12 only organization across Canada like us.
-We have 24 staff all over B.C.
-And they all do what I do.
-13

-And so they're closing the doors now.
-14 The 15 government's starting to close the doors.
-Well, you guys had 10, 20 years now with this residential school stuff.
-16 17 It's time for you guys to move on.
-It's time for -- you quys should all be healed by now.
-There shouldn't be any 18 issues anywhere along the line.
-So little by little the 19 government's closing our doors, especially in the north, 20 shutting down the residential school offices.
-So we're 21 pretty much almost the only organization left again with 22 that -- with the survivors and the issues and the 23 24 generational issues that they were talking about with all 25 the generational issues that we need to continue on.
+And then, as well, all the fishermen, all

+- 1 the fishermen that came forward to start going at 4:00 a.m. - in the morning.
+So it was just an incredible -- it was - incredible because we -- we're still looking.
+We still - 4 are, still looking with that. - 5 So and when you talk about treatment centres - 6 and discounting our healing, in the north we really need - 7 that. - 8 I work for the Indian Residential School - 9 Survivor Society and we're going on 23 years.
+And we go - month to month with our funding.
+We go month to month. - And we cover 32 towns and villages in the north.
+We're the - only organization across Canada like us.
+We have 24 staff - all over B.C.
+And they all do what I do. - 14 And so they're closing the doors now.
+The - government's starting to close the doors.
+Well, you guys - had 10, 20 years now with this residential school stuff. - 17 It's time for you guys to move on.
+It's time for -- you - 18 guys should all be healed by now.
+There shouldn't be any - issues anywhere along the line.
+So little by little the - 20 government's closing our doors, especially in the north, - shutting down the residential school offices.
+So we're - 22 pretty much almost the only organization left again with - 23 that -- with the survivors and the issues and the - 24 generational issues that they were talking about with all - 25 the generational issues that we need to continue on.
 This isn't the end of anything.
 This is the beginning.

-1 2 Yeah, this isn't we're going to sit down.
-3 It's like -- like they were saying, we're not going to sit 4 down anymore.
-We got our babies and our grandbabies and our great-grandbabies and those yet unborn that are 5 6 watching us and knowing us and hearing us.
-And that's something that we really need to -- I want to recommend 7 with the Indian Residential School Survivor Society 8 9 continue 20 years, 40 years, 60 years of generations down the road, whatever it takes to untangle the colonialism, 10 whatever it takes.
-Because when it comes to search --11 12 searching, we do whatever it takes for us.
-When it comes to standing beside each other, we do whatever it takes to 13 be beside each other.
-14 when you were there in Kitsumkalum walking from Prince Rupert to Kitsumkalum, walking that walk, that we were there searching.
-Those steps that you guys walked we searched.
-And we really honour you for showing up.
-I really thank you from me and my husband, Don Roberts.
-(Speaking in Indigenous language).
-Thank you so much for everything.
+Yeah, this isn't we're going to sit down.

+It's like -- like they were saying, we're not going to sit down anymore.
+We got our babies and our grandbabies and our great-grandbabies and those yet unborn that are watching us and knowing us and hearing us.
+And that's something that we really need to -- I want to recommend with the Indian Residential School Survivor Society continue 20 years, 40 years, 60 years of generations down the road, whatever it takes to untangle the colonialism, whatever it takes.
+Because when it comes to search -- searching, we do whatever it takes for us.
+When it comes to standing beside each other, we do whatever it takes to be beside each other.